cstroie/NetTuner/README.md

    pio run -t uploadfs
    ```

-2. After the device boots, connect to its WiFi access point (default: "NetTuner-Setup") or access the device's IP address on your network
+2. After the device boots, connect to its WiFi access point (default: "CubeRadio-Setup") or access the device's IP address on your network

 3. Configure your WiFi networks through the web interface